Canada's Dairy Industry at a Glance

 The table below represents the data to produce the graph above

-Volumes imported under the Import for Re-Export Program (IREP) increased in 2015 by 12% to 29,891 tonnes.
-Those imports accounted for 17% of total dairy imports (in volume).
+Volumes imported under the Import for Re-Export Program (IREP) saw an annual growth of 3.5% in 2016 to reach 34,572 tonnes.
+Those imports accounted for 15% of total dairy imports (in terms of volume).
 Dairy products imported under the IREP are mainly used to manufacture further processed food products for the export market.

 Canada is not a large exporter of dairy products.
-Our milk and dairy production is primarily to meet domestic requirements.
-Nevertheless, major Canadian dairy exports include cheese, whey products, skim milk powder, yogurt, whole milk powder and milk protein concentrates.
+Our milk and dairy production's purpose is primarily to meet domestic requirements.
+Nevertheless, major Canadian dairy exports include Cheese, Skim Milk Powder, Whey Products, and Products Consisting of Natural Milk Constituents.

 Source : Statistics Canada